Anti-Corruption & Bribery

 The acceptance or offer of any gift or corporate entertainment with a value greater than £2,000 must be pre-approved by the Olympia Executive Board of Directors.

 Any gift must not be in the form of cash, tokens or vouchers.
 Examples of acceptable gifts include bottles of wine or spirits, or a ticket to a sporting event in the company of the business associate.

 Breaches of this policy by employees will lead to disciplinary action and potentially carry the risk of personal liability under UK legislation.

-If you have any queries in respect of this policy, please do not hesitate to contact the Group Finance Director.
+If you have any queries in respect of this policy, please do not hesitate to contact the Head of Finance.

 Last updated: February 2023